MaterializeInc/materialize/doc/developer/design/20320328_persist_columnar.md

    Parts.

 Neither option is great, but I am leanning towards [1] since it puts the pressure/complexity on S3 and the network more than Persist internals.
+To make sure this solution is stable we can add Prometheus metrics tracking the size of blobs we read from S3 and monitor them during rollout to staging and canaries.

 ### Consolidation and Compaction